Note: This post originally appeared August 11, 2015 and has been updated with correct links. Thanks!

 Happily, a friend showed me how to freezer paper piece.
 And my life was changed!
 Freezer Paper Piecing saves me so much time, saves paper, and save my fingers from the pain.
 And my quilting world was reopened to all those lovely patterns that involve foundation piecing.

 And I’m so happy to share this technique with you in this tutorial.
-This is the same technique I teach in my classes and it is such a delight to watch people’s eyes as they learn this technique.
+This is the same technique I teach in my classes and my online programs and it is such a delight to watch people’s eyes as they learn this technique.

 Freezer Paper Piecing Tutorial